-This chapter does not have any corresponding requirements to satisfy in the 2017 CICM Primary Syllabus or in the CICM WCA document (“Ventilation”), because presumably the matters of appropriate tidal volume and respiratory rate are so fundamental that they will be intuitively grasped by even the most junior members of the critical care workforce.
+This chapter does not have any corresponding requirements to satisfy in 2023 CICM Primary Syllabus or in the CICM WCA document (“Ventilation”), because presumably the matters of appropriate tidal volume and respiratory rate are so fundamental that they will be intuitively grasped by even the most junior members of the critical care workforce.
 That may well be the case, but the authors’ attachment to completeness has produced this product anyway, mainly in case he or anybody ever needs to answer the question, “what tidal volume do I set for this patient, and why”.

 - Tidal volume settings